 FEA was initially developed in the 1950’s and is currently used throughout industry and government organizations to evaluate compliance to safety codes and standards.

 Finite element analysis, when properly applied by experienced experts, is the most efficient and accurate method for determining the detailed response of a component, structure, body, etc. to a set of imposed loads and constraints.

 Using FEA, alternate design concepts can be evaluated relatively quickly and easily in comparison with the fabrication of prototypes and physical testing.
 Safer, more robust and economical designs can be achieved through the application of FEA.

-FEA is not only for design; in the unfortunate case of a failure, it is also a useful tool for helping to identify causation or evaluating proposed theories of failure – and subsequent redesigns.
+FEA is used not only for design.
+In the unfortunate case of a failure, it is also a useful tool for helping to identify causation or evaluating proposed theories of failure – and subsequent redesigns.

 What is involved in performing a finite element analysis?